datastax/dsbulk/manual/settings.md

 The maximum length for a bound value.
 Bound values longer than this value will be truncated.

-Setting this value to `-1` disables this feature (not recommended).
+Setting this value to `-1` makes the maximum length for a bound value unlimited (not recommended).

 Default: **50**.